diegomottadev/auth-base-view/README.md

 # Goal of the project

-Pesitosapp evaluates my expenses and financial goals, helping me save smartly.
+The project "pesitos.app" evaluates my expenses and financial goals, helping me save smartly.
 This project is currently in development, where I am applying React, Hooks, Node.js, and Express.

 # Installation Guide